Burrata Salad

 Sprinkle some chopped fresh basil on top and serve up this burrata salad!
 Serve any extra croutons and dressing on the side so your guests can adjust their portions to their individual tastes!
 I love this wooden serving set (and it’s only $10)!

-FAQs about Burrata Salad
+Burrata Salad Recipe FAQs

 What is the difference between fresh mozzarella and burrata?